juji-io/site/blog/where-is-artificial-intelligence-ai-how-to-make-a-chatbot-smart.md

 This was a usual customer meeting during which I showed how to build a chatbot as a personal healthcare assistant that can check in on a user on a daily basis (Figure 1) as well as provide just-in-time help as the user requests it (Figure 2).
 It took me literally 3 minutes to create the chatbot including adding a few Q&As.
 I then spent a few minutes to show the chatbot in action (try it yourself if you wish to).

 Because the demo went so well and everything worked flawlessly, I was thinking to myself they ought to be impressed by our work.
 However, there was a dead silence after my demo.
 I then asked "do you have any questions about the demo?"
 One person asked: "I got it.
 But where is the AI?"
+Coincidently (or not so), in a separate meeting, another customer commented that "I tried Juji.
+While it is very easy to use.
+I'm not sure where the AI is."

-I was surprised by the question and also disappointed at myself that I failed to demonstrate the smarts of the chatbot -  the hallmark of Juji, something that we believe differentiates Juji from all other chatbot platforms!
+I was surprised by the questions and also quite disappointed at myself that I failed to demonstrate the smarts of the chatbot -  the hallmark of Juji, something that we have worked hard to differentiate Juji from all other chatbot platforms!